alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ### This means:

-A domain administrator can view and download data in the `/output` volume via Azure Storage Explorer.
+A **system administrator** can view and download data in the `/output` volume via Azure Storage Explorer.

 ### Verify by:

-+ Confirm that a user is able to read the different storage volumes and write to Output
++ Confirm that a non-privileged user is able to read the different storage volumes and write to Output
-  + Login to a DSVM as a non privileged user account via the remote desktop web client
+  + Login to a DSVM as the **SRE standard user** via the remote desktop web client
   + Open up a file explorer and search for the various storage volumes
   + :white_check_mark: **Verify:** that the `/output` volume exists and can be read and written to
   + :white_check_mark: **Verify:** that the permissions of other storage volumes match that described in the [user guide](../../how_to_guides/user_guides/user-guide.md#open_file_folder-shared-directories-within-the-sre)
 + Confirm that the different volumes exist in blob storage and that logging on requires domain admin permissions
-  + Follow the instructions in the [administrator document](../../how_to_guides/administrator/how-to-be-a-sysadmin.md#data-egress) on how to access files set for egress with Azure Storage Explorer
+  + As the **system administrator**, follow the instructions in the [administrator document](../../how_to_guides/administrator/how-to-be-a-sysadmin.md#data-egress) on how to access files set for egress with Azure Storage Explorer
   + :white_check_mark: **Verify:** You can see the files written to the Output storage volume (including any you created as a non-privileged user in step 1)
   + :white_check_mark: **Verify:** that a written file can be taken out of the environment via download